 - No physical branches

-Who is Tide for?
+Who is a Tide business account for?

 Contrary to popular belief it’s even great for cash-based businesses!
 I’ve found it works fine with online payment providers such as PayPal, Stripe, GoCardless and Zettle.
 As such it’s ideal for:

 - Sole traders